 Part A Form 3: Record of Potential Impacts - Human Rights and Welsh Language positive effect off.
-Welsh Language will people be impacted by what is being proposed?
-If so is it positive or negative? (tick appropriate below) it e?
-Reasons for your decision (including evidence that has led you to decide this) How will you reduce or remove any negative Impacts that you have identified?
+Welsh Language has led you to decide this) 1?
+If so is it or negative?
+How will you reduce or remove any negative Impacts that you have identified?
 Yes No (+ve) (-ve) Opportunities for persons to use the Welsh language Х X Welsh language is considered with all necessary radiation warning signage.
 This policy will be translated once approved.
 None identified Treating the Welsh language no less favourably than the English language No Welsh language is considered with all necessary radiation warning signage.
 This policy will be translated once approved.
 Please explain how you intend to remove or reduce any negative impacts you have identified.
 Be specific.